 Over the course the walk, we will learn about the early beginnings of Milan and how the city has developed over the years.
 As we take in some of the most significant buildings, monuments and ancient artifacts, the richness of Milan’s past will come to life.

 Where does it start and where does it end?
 We start near the Duomo (including going inside) and we will end at the castle.
 We do not visit the inside rooms of the castle, however you can explore these at your leisure after the tour finishes.

 Does this include the Last Supper?
 This tour does not include the Last Supper.

-Is this seminar walking intensive, and/or wheelchair accessible?
-We do cover some ground on this seminar, however we can adjust according to the mobility of your group.
-Please contact us with any mobility questions; we will be happy to advise if this seminar will be appropriate for you or propose modifications where necessary.
+Is this tour walking intensive, and/or wheelchair accessible?
+We do cover some ground on this tour, however we can adjust according to the mobility of your group.
+Please contact us with any mobility questions; we will be happy to advise if this tour will be appropriate for you or propose modifications where necessary.

 Is this tour appropriate for children?
 This walk is not a part of our official family program.
 That said, we may be able to arrange a visit with a family-friendly expert.
 Please contact us.